kakukogou/opencvjs_demo_facedetection/README.md

 ### Run
 Open your Firefox and load *opencvjs_demo_segmentation/Demo_FaceDetection_WebAPP_imageData/index.html*

 * Demo_FaceDetection_WebAPP_imageBitmap is not supported by any released browser now.
-It is an experimental of Mozilla Firefox.
+It is an experimental feature of Mozilla Firefox.